bvanpeski/SystemPreferences/macos_preferencepanes-Ventura.md

 <br>

 ## Finding Settings Sections
-Apple has made discovering the proper url extensions for different sections of the app much easier in Ventura, thanks to the unification of settings they've done in the new app.
-In fact, most of them are stored right inside of the System Settings app binary (`/System/Applications/System Settings.app/Contents/Resources/Sidebar.plist` You can combine those values in that plist with the `open x-apple-systempreferences:` command we all know and love and you're off to the races!
-If any new sections are added in the future, that plist is where you'd want to look.
+Apple has made discovering the proper URLScheme extensions for different sections of the app much easier in Ventura, thanks to the unification of settings that the new System Settings app brings.
+In fact, most of them are stored right inside of the System Settings application itself (`/System/Applications/System Settings.app/Contents/Resources/Sidebar.plist` You can combine the values in that plist with the `open x-apple-systempreferences:` command we all know and love and you're off to the races!
+If any new sections are added in the future, that plist is where you'll want to look.

 ## Troubleshooting
-* If the command does not open the window to the foreground, this was a bug that should have been resolved in macOS 13.0.1
+* If the command does not open the window to the foreground, this was a bug that was resolved in macOS 13.0.1
-* Note that some panes start with `com.apple.preference.` and some start with `com.apple.preferences.`, why is that?
-I have no clue, but don't let it trip you up if you're hunting and guessing at panes.
 * This documentation is for macOS Ventura.
-System Settings saw a drastic change to how macOS preferences are handled in this version of macOS, so don't expect any of these to be backward compatible.
-If you're looking for commands for Monterey's System Preferences, I've documented those [here]([url](https://github.com/bvanpeski/SystemPreferences/blob/main/macos_preferencepanes.md))
+System Settings saw a drastic change to how macOS preferences are organized in this version of macOS, so don't expect any of these commands to be backwards compatible with previous versions of macOS .
+If you're looking for commands for Monterey's System Preferences, I've documented those [here](https://github.com/bvanpeski/SystemPreferences/blob/main/macos_preferencepanes-Monterey.md)